Higher education

 • visit the university's website to find out more about them

-• attend an open day to see the campus and ask any questions you may have.
+• go to an open day to see the campus and ask any questions you may have.
 If you cannot attend an open day, check to see if they have a virtual tour on their website.
 Or you may be able to to arrange a visit on another date.

 Every university has a disability team that can help you get the support you need.
 They're usually called student support, wellbeing team, or disability team.
 Visit UCAS's disabled students support page to learn more.